semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 ### Prerequisite

 * A GitHub or GitLab SaaS account.
+The account is used to confirm your identity.

 ### Signing in with GitHub